SATs will be taking place in May 2022. Your child's class teacher will provide you with more information about this.

-Please click below for our spring term newsletter.
+Please click below for our autumn term newsletter.

-In Mathematics, we’re focusing on decimals, ratio, statistics, measurements and percentages.
+In mathematics, we’re focusing on: mental calculations, place value, addition, subtraction, multiplication and division, fractions and geometry.
 We welcome all the support you are able to give your child at home, but would like to ensure that you help your child by continuing the methods they are being taught in school.
-If you would like to know the methods your child is being taught, please do not hesitate to come into school and ask.
+If you would like to know the methods your child is being taught, please do not hesitate to ask.

-In history we will learn about the ancient Mayan Civilisation, which will later be supported by learning about Mexico in geography lessons.
+In science, we will be learning about all living things and light; in history, we will be learning about The Mayans civilisation and in geography the children are studying the physical and human geography of Mexico.
 Please encourage your child to read about these topics at the library or complete online research – remember that the children can borrow two books at a time from the Active Learning Library.